 Auditions will be held virtually March 27, 2021.
 After you submit your application, you will be contacted by Sarah Walborn, LYDA program chair, with more details.

 The Lowcountry Youth Dance Academy will begin accepting applications for 2021-2022 program year on January 4, 2021.

 - Audition Date

 LYDA Dance Audition:

 Upon acceptance of an offer of admission for the Lowcountry Youth Dance Academy, students must submit a non-refundable deposit of $75 to hold a place in the program.
-Financial aid is available for eligible students.
+A fee waiver is available for eligible students.